I Tried The Inkey List Skin-Care Products — & Here's My Honest Opinion

 Welcome to Unfiltered, where we give our honest, no-B.S. reviews of the most buzzed-about beauty products, brands, and services on the market right now.

 Skin-care vloggers and beauty editors alike describe The Inkey List as the UK version's of The Ordinary.
-The label, which was formulated, developed, and launched in the U.K. in 2018, launched at U.S. Sephora stores in 2019 following its success in the European market.
+The label, which was formulated, developed, and launched in the U.K. in 2018, launched at Canadian Sephora stores in 2020 following its success in the European market.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.